5 Common Body Myths You've Always Believed

 Popular beliefs are so deeply rooted that we don’t question their validity.
-Despite this, know that you’ve already discovered that some of them are wrong.
+Despite this, you’ve probably discovered some that are blatantly wrong.

-Today, let’s take a look at 5 harmful myths about your body that it’s time to forget.
+Today, let’s take a look at 5 harmful body myths that it’s time to forget.

 1. A good shampoo gets rid of split ends

-The majority of the ads for shampoos and conditioners start with something like “Do you have split ends?”
-They want to convince you that using their product will fix the problem.
+Many shampoo ads and conditioners start with something like “Do you have split ends?”
+They try to convince you that using their product will fix the problem.

-“You can finally have hair as long as you want, and you won’t have to visit our hair stylist to get healthy-looking hair!”
+“You can finally have hair as long as you want, and you won’t have to visit your hair stylist to get healthy-looking hair!”

-You can keep using this product over and over, never missing a day.
-Actually, you might even believe you have the right product.
+You can keep using this product over and over, never missing a day, and you might even believe you have hit on the right product.

-However, it’s totally false.
-These slow hair from splitting as quickly, but once it’s split there’s only one option: Cut it.
+However, it’s totally untrue.
+These products can stop hair from splitting so quickly, but once it’s split there’s only one option: Cut it.

 2. We only use 10% of our brain

 This is something we’re often told when we see a mentalist trick.
-These magicians presume to use telepathy.
+These magicians try to tell us that they’ve learnt to use other parts of their brain for telepathy.
 They may even claim to have the power to change reality with their mind.

-It could be deceiving, but it’s no more than another myth about your body.
+The whole idea about only using 10% of our brain is no more than another body myth.
 It has been shown that when we sleep, your cerebral cortex doesn’t stop working.
 In reality, we all use a large percentage of our brains.